 - Radiation treatments are performed

-- Medicines are handled, prepared, or given to patients -- especially cancer treatment drugs
+- Medicines are handled, prepared, or given to people -- especially cancer treatment drugs

 - Chemicals or supplies are delivered, packed for shipping, or thrown away

 Always treat any container that does not have a label like it is hazardous.
 Treat any spilled substance the same way.

 If you do not know if something you use or find is harmful, be sure to ask.

-Look for signs before you enter a patient's room, a lab or x-ray area, a storage closet, or any area you do not know well.
+Look for signs before you enter a person's room, a lab or x-ray area, a storage closet, or any area you do not know well.

 You may see warning labels on boxes, containers, bottles, or tanks.
 Look for words like: